JimMoyle/Install-LanguagePack/README.md

 This PowerShell function is designed to automate the installation of any of any* language with the attendant features on demand.
 Not all languages have all features available to them, but this function will install all available.
 This supports Windows 10 single and multisession.

-You will need 3 external resources for this scriopt to run:
+You will need 3 external resources for this script to run:

 The contents of two iso files
 mu_windows_10_version_1903_local_experience_packs_lxps_for_lip_languages_released_oct_2019_x86_arm64_x64_dvd_2f05e51a.iso